Google’s Study Shows That Longer Online Adverts Can Perform Better

 The theory behind ‘short is best’ for online ads could actually stem from television adverts.
 Initially, television adverts were sold in 60-second slots, but as demand grew, shorter slots of 30 seconds and 15 seconds were introduced so that smaller budget companies could afford to purchase them.
-When analysing the data, it was discovered that the 15 second adverts were about 75% effective as 30 second adverts but cost half the price.
+When analyzing the data, it was discovered that the 15-second adverts were about 75% effective as 30-second adverts but cost half the price.
 Financially speaking, shorter ads just made more sense.

 It seems like some of this mentality may have influenced the length of online video ads, but there is more substantial research to back up the claim.
 Web users interact with online content much differently than they do other forms of media.
 The internet allows viewers much more control over the content they see, meaning that web users have more opportunities to turn off or dismiss an ad if it doesn’t appeal to them.
 For that reason, longer adverts were deemed to be more of an irritant and more likely to be dismissed than a shorter advert.

 On top of that, online users generally want instant gratification when they browse the internet.
-The ability to get instant results has lead to a generation that has short attention spans.
+The ability to get instant results has to lead to a generation that has short attention spans.
 Long ads will simply bore the viewer.
-This is a crucial point because these short-attentioned web users are also the most in-demand demographic for brands: the young adult.
-Younger adults, aged approximately 18-30, are the biggest consumers and offer a higher lifetime investment than older generations so the fact that these web users are the more likely to be negatively impacted by long adverts was the biggest reason why short form ads were preferred.
+This is a crucial point because these short-attention web users are also the most in-demand demographic for brands: the young adult.
+Younger adults, aged approximately 18-30, are the biggest consumers and offer a higher lifetime investment than older generations so the fact that these web users are the more likely to be negatively impacted by long adverts was the biggest reason why short-form ads were preferred.
 In 2017, adverts were typically less than 10 seconds long.
-Facebook adverts between 3-10 seconds long were the best achieving adverts.
+Facebook adverts between 3-10 seconds long were the best-achieving adverts.
 This means that Google’s research categorically denies what marketers and advertisers have believed true and employed over the years.

 The Google study

 Google tested 3 different versions of the same online advert on Youtube.
 The short version was 15 seconds long, the medium version was 30 seconds and the full-length version was 2 minutes 17 seconds long.
-The results showed the the short, 15 second ad was actually the most skipped.
-The 30 second advert was the most watched while the longest ad fell in between.
+The results showed the short, 15-second ad was actually the most skipped.
+The 30-second advert was the most-watched while the longest ad fell in between.
 However, the viewers who did watch the short ad were not able to recall the details of the brand and the ad better than those that watched either of the longer adverts.
 Does this mean that shorter ads are indeed better even though they are the least viewed?

 The future of video ads